CarsonScott/onlinestats/README.md

 # OnlineStats

-OnlineStats is a python library for generating robust statistical models in real-time.
+OnlineStats is an online machine-learning library for creating robust statistical models of streaming observations.

 ## Estimators